Stop Stress from Negatively Impacting Your Corn in 2024

 Here are 4 ways preemergence herbicides protect crops and pave the way for higher yield potential:

 - Preemergence herbicides help manage early-season weed competition.
 Many weeds, such as marestail, giant ragweed and common lambsquarters, can emerge as early as March and are challenging to control without a preemergence solution, especially once they’ve grown larger than 4″ in height.

 - Preemergence residual herbicides provide a longer window for young corn and soybean plants to establish healthy root systems and strong stands free of weed competition.

-- By controlling weeds early on, a preemergence residual program makes timely post-emergent applications easier, as there should be fewer weed escapes with which to contend.
+- By controlling weeds early on, a preemergence residual program makes timely postemergent applications easier, as there should be fewer weed escapes to contend with.

-- Preemergence programs reduce the number of weeds that are exposed to post-emergent herbicides, decreasing the potential for resistance development.
+- Preemergence programs reduce the number of weeds that are exposed to post-emergence herbicides, decreasing the potential for resistance development.